2010 Wimbledon Championships: Queen visits Wimbledon

 Queen Elizabeth II visited Wimbledon on Thursday 24 June, her first visit to the annual tennis tournament in 33 years.
 The last time the Queen had attended the championships was in 1977, when she watched British player Virginia Wade win the ladies' singles title.
 Arriving shortly after 11 am, the Queen's visit included a tour of the grounds and an observation session of the All England Club's Wimbledon Junior Tennis Initiative on Court 14, before moving to the Members' Lawn where she greeted a line-up of players: the defending champions in singles Serena Williams and Roger Federer, multiple-time Wimbledon champions Martina Navratilova, Billie Jean King and Venus Williams, and a selection of top professionals: Caroline Wozniacki, Jelena Janković, Novak Djokovic and Andy Roddick.
 She also met four British women's tennis players: Heather Watson, Elena Baltacha, Anne Keothavong and Laura Robson.
 Following that, she walked across the bridge to Centre Court, where she later had lunch in the Clubhouse with a selection of former and current tennis players.

 The Queen finished her visit by watching Britain's fourth seed Andy Murray play Jarkko Nieminen on Centre Court, from the Royal Box.
 Before and after the match, Murray and Nieminen bowed to the Royal Box, a tradition that had previously not been in use since 2003.

 Records

-In addition to all the records set during the match between John Isner and Nicolas Mahut, the following records were also established:
+In addition to all the records set during the match between John Isner and Nicolas Mahut, the following records were also established at the 2010 championships: